philippejer/vala-language-server-alpha/README.md

 Also please note that this tool currently assumes that the client IDE is the latest version of VS Code and that the project is built with Meson 0.50+ (the project must have a valid `meson.build` file).
 It also should be built against a recent version of Vala due to various improvements and bugfixes made recently (step-by-step Ubuntu and MinGW-64 instructions detailed below).

-Update 10 oct 2019: it is now possible to add a simple `vala-language-server.json` file at the root of the project, to configure the source files/directories and the compiler switches (just dump the Vala compiler command line from e.g. `compile_commands.json`).
+2019-10-20: A fallback is now available by adding a `vala-language-server.json` configuration file under the project root directory.
+This file will be detected and used to configure the list of sources files and/or directories and the compiler parameters (it is possible to simply copy the Vala compiler command line from e.g. `compile_commands.json`).
+An example configuration can be found [here](https://github.com/philippejer/vala-language-server-alpha/blob/master/vala-language-server-test.json).

 ## Description